Common types of Kyphosis in Children and Adolescents

 While congenital kyphosis does not usually occur, it may involve the bones developing in an unusual shape (called the failure of formation).
 Or it can occur when several vertebrae become fused together (called the failure of segmentation).

-Unfortunately, casting and/or bracing does not provide effective treatment for patients with congenital kyphosis.
+Unfortunately, casting and/or bracing does not effectively treat patients with congenital kyphosis.
 This type of abnormality usually requires surgical treatment at a very young age to stop the progression of the curve.

 Post-traumatic kyphosis usually occurs from a fall, a motor vehicle accident, or a horseback riding accident.
 The impact of these kinds of injuries can lead to fractures and/or dislocation of the vertebrae.
 And these injuries can lead to a kyphotic curve of the spine — especially if treatment is not promptly addressed.